 One of the principal aims of the Australian and New Zealand College of Organists is the encouragement of developing musicians who play the organ or who may wish to explore this rich side of musical life.

-Included in these NextGen events is a Discover the Organ component: a supervised ‘open console’ where members of the public can see the organ close up and often take up the offer to play.
+Included in these NextGen events is a Grand Organ Discovery component: a supervised ‘open console’ where members of the public can see the organ close up and often take up the offer to play.

-This is a wonderful chance to engage with this most glorious of instruments!
+This is a wonderful chance to engage with the King of Instruments!

 The Grand Organ Discovery is, of course, free but there is admission charged to the NextGen Organ Concerts.
 These ticket sales are then divided between the performers and distributed following the concert.

 This is all possible thanks to the great support of the Directors of Music, Clergy and Staff of the venues who so generously allow us access to these superb buildings and famous instruments.